28 Oct Is CBD Oil Legal to Purchase?

 These local laws may affect the types of CBD products that are available to you when purchasing HempMeds® CBD products online or in stores, as some states restrict CBD products that contain even trace amounts of THC.
 In those cases, we suggest HempMeds® products made with our 99% pure CBD isolate.

 Before buying CBD or traveling with it to other states, we recommend that you become aware of any local CBD laws that may affect you.

 FDA and CBD Oil Regulations

-With the removal of hemp from the CSA, regulation of hemp and CBD foods and supplements now falls on the U.S. Food and Drug Administration (FDA).
+With the removal of hemp from the CSA, regulation of hemp and CBD now falls on the U.S. Food and Drug Administration (FDA).
 The agency is currently working to create a framework that would clearly regulate the manufacturing, distribution, and marketing of CBD products for consumers.

 Until this regulatory framework is implemented, responsible CBD oil manufacturers in the U.S. are taking it upon themselves to pursue quality measures like the use of good manufacturing practices (GMP) and conducting strict product testing like HempMeds® industry first Triple Lab Tested® standard.

 Is CBD Oil Legal Outside of the U.S.?